gmerwan/MaterialSettings/README.md

-This project was made thanks for "kenumir"
+This project was made thanks to "kenumir"

 # MaterialSettings
 MaterialSettings - small library to create settings activity